This is a quick-start guide and overview of how to create a custom Space in Gather.

 - Create a Background (and foreground, optionally): Create the layout and style for the room you’re working on.

-- Add Tile Effects: Indicate where Gather should allow avatars to walk or not walk (e.g., walls) and any other special effects that should happen when avatars enter certain tile locations.
+- Add Tile Effects: Indicate where Gather should allow characters to walk or not walk (e.g., walls) and any other special effects that should happen when avatars enter certain tile locations.

 - Finally, add Objects: This includes chairs, tables, and interactive TVs, games, whiteboards, and more.